m3101-collab/ASDirect-Bot/docs/Overview.md

 #### Send a message

-Will send a message at the specified as long as the bot has the required permissions.
+Will send a message at the specified channel as long as the bot has the required permissions.

 The message can also pull from a pool of messages (i.e. for Weekly Wonderings) and insert it into a template message.